bmhayward/Transcode/README.md

 ### [1.2.1](https://github.com/bmhayward/Transcode/releases/tag/1.2.1)
 Sunday, May 15, 2016
-* Pass-through labeled titles are no longer processed by `detect-crop`
+* Pass-through labeled titles are no longer processed by the `detect-crop` tool
-* improved batch queuing of slower processing files
+* Improved batch queuing of ingest files that are slow to process

 ### [1.2.0](https://github.com/bmhayward/Transcode/releases/tag/1.2.0)
 Saturday, May 14, 2016